You can do this!

 Tips, Tricks and Techniques for painting on your horse for Halloween

-October is upon us and so are the Halloween Costume Classes at horse shows!
+October is nearly upon us and so are the Halloween Costume Classes at horse shows!
 So many people love dressing up their horses in costumes for Halloween.
 I think it’s great and love the creativity of horse people.
 They really go all out!

 So this year, I wanted to try my hand at painting a skeleton on my own horse.